dikshyant07/springboot-security-app/README.md

 ## ⚙️ Features

+## Features

+## Features

 - JWT-based authentication with access and refresh tokens
 - Fine-grained role-based authorization
 - Permissions system for granular access control
 - Input validation for secure API requests
-- Unit tests with Mockito for service layer
+- Unit tests for the service layer using Mockito
 - Configurable profiles (`dev` and `prod`) with safe environment variables

----
+- Pagination support for admin APIs (e.g., list users in pages)
+- Sorting support for admin APIs (e.g., sort users by name, role, or creation date)
+- Swagger integration for API testing and documentation

+---s

 ## 🚀 Getting Started